Giansass/python-project-template/README.md

 To use this templete assure:

 1. Python is installed.
-[Here](https://realpython.com/installing-python/) a user friendly guide to install python on Windows, MacOS and Linux.
+[Here](https://realpython.com/installing-python/) a user friendly guide to install python on Windows, macOS and Linux.
 2. Poetry is installed.
 [Here](https://python-poetry.org/docs/#installing-with-the-official-installer) the offical guide to install Poetry.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>